 What Is the Ideal Room Temperature?

-Working out the ideal room temperature for your home can be difficult.
-The need to balance the comfort of different family members, let alone animals, can make the decision over how to manage your central heating a complicated one.
-It is also important to factor in the cost of heating rooms to a certain temperature, as well as the impact this will have on the humidity of your home and your carbon footprint.
+Working out the best room temperature for your home can be difficult.
+Balancing the comfort of different family members can make the decision over how to manage your central heating a complicated one.

 Summary of topics:

 It is common for members of the same household to prefer different room temperatures.
 The ambient room temperature can be affected by factors such as air humidity, clothing worn and levels of physical activity.
 These can all affect a person’s thermal comfort and therefore change their preferred room temperature.
 Air humidity is particularly impactful; the higher the humidity, the lower the room temperature needs to be, and vice versa.

 Achieving the right temperature for your home is crucial for a number of reasons.
 Physical comfort should be a priority.
 Being too warm can impact your ability to concentrate, whilst being too cold may increase your risk of illnesses.
 More information on how to take care of yourself and others during the colder months is available on the NHS website.

 Cost of central heating may also be a significant factor to consider when choosing the appropriate room temperature.